 With just 13 minutes of cooking, you’ll have fudge-like yolk and fully set egg whites that taste and feel gourmet.
 These eggs are the perfect add-ons for an extra-tasty breakfast meal like our Low-Carb French Tortilla Toast Recipe.
 If you want your egg yolks to be runny rather than set, recalibrate your machine to cook at 145 degrees F for around 45 minutes to an hour instead of the quick 13 minutes.

 Recipe for Inspiration: Sous Vide Eggs

 Sous Vide Brisket

 The usual brisket dish is either smoked or grilled.
 While those cooking methods give you that classic brisket taste and feel, it can also make your dish quite dry.
 But not to worry!
-With this recipe, you’ll get the moist, juicy, and tender brisket of your dreams.
+With brisket sous vide recipes such as this one, you’ll get the moist, juicy, and tender brisket of your dreams.

-In case your loved ones hold another barbeque, surprise them with this brisket that’s bursting with absolute flavor.
-This recipe serves for 6 hungry people, and is so satisfying you’ll surely be making this dish time and time again.
+In case your loved ones hold another barbecue, surprise them with this brisket that’s bursting with absolute flavor.
+This recipe serves six hungry people, and is so satisfying you’ll surely be making this dish time and time again.

 Recipe for Inspiration: Sous Vide Brisket

 You’ll never make ribs the same way again with this recipe at hand!
 Sous vide ribs are also a popular dish when it comes to low temperature long time cooking.
 Like the other sous vide recipes for meat, these ribs will come out more tender and juicier than ever before.
 And even better, we’ve included a delicious spice-laden sauce to give your pork ribs a mouthwatering finish.

 You might need to cook them for 36 hours straight, but trust us.
 When those 36 hours of cooking are up, you’ll be serving the tastiest ribs you’ll ever have in your life!
 You can also give the ribs a quick grill after cooking for that classic, grilled ribs look.